Correctional Mental Health Care Conference

 Registration for both the Correctional Mental Health Care Conference and the Correctional Health Care Leadership Institutes*

-* Members of the Academy of Correctional Health Professionals and the Society of Correctional Physicians receive a $30 discount on early and regular rates.
-Learn more about these groups at www.correctionalhealth.org and www.societyofcorrectionalphysicians.org.
-These organizations are independent of NCCHC and the discounts are offered as a courtesy.
+* Members of the Academy of Correctional Health Professionals and the American College of Correctional Physicians receive a $25 discount on early, regular and on-site rates.
+These groups are independent of NCCHC and the discounts are offered as a courtesy.

 Registration includes breakfast and lunch each day and full access to the proceedings in electronic format.